by Bruce Wells | Oct 22, 2024 | Petroleum Pioneers

 Preserving Oil History

-Pillsbury and the children of Dale G. Jones, the grandson of Walter T. Wells, contacted petroleum museums, libraries and archives (also see Oil & Gas Families).
+Seeking to preserve the “Lane-Wells 100,000th Gun Perforating Job” event at Montebello, California — site of the Union Oil Company La Merced No. 17 well — Pillsbury and the children of Dale G. Jones, the grandson of Walter T. Wells, contacted petroleum museums, libraries, and archives (also see Oil & Gas Families).

-Pillsbury accomplished her quest to preserve the petroleum history album of Walter T. Wells.
-Later, she emailed AOGHS that the material became “safely archived at the USC Libraries Special Collections.
+Pillsbury’s quest to preserve the Walter T. Wells album and records proved successful, and she emailed AOGHS to report the family’s album was “safely archived at the USC Libraries Special Collections.
 Sue Luftschein is the Librarian.
 It’s on Online Archive of California (OAC).”

 Title: Lane-Wells Company records